Shubhra-1/AT4PM/README.md

-The identified challenges for motor disability were mapped with probable soutions.
+The identified challenges for motor disability were mapped to probable soutions.
 These solutions are explained below:

 * [Solutions](./Solutions.md)